ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

    ![picture](pictures/cc_created.png)

+> [!NOTE]
+> As of @@name version 26, the **Trusted Application** field no longer needs to be configured when creating a website.
+By default, it can be left empty (NULL), and the site will run under the SYSTEM user without consuming a license for its background service session.
+This behavior is now the recommended configuration.

 ## Apply platform settings

 Like all ERP websites, the Client Center can have certain settings applied for it.
 This includes visual and functional modifications.